wildfly/quickstart/ejb-in-war/README.md

 1. A JSF page asks the user for their name.
 2. On clicking submit, the name is sent to a managed bean namde `Greeter`.
-3. On setting the name, the `Greeter` invokes the `GreeterEJB`, which was injected to the managed bean.
-Notice the field annotated with @EJB.
+3. On setting the name, the `Greeter` invokes the `GreeterEJB`, which was injected into the managed bean.
+Notice the field annotated with `@EJB`.
-4. The response from invoking the `GreeterEJB` is stored in a field (message) of the managed bean.
+4. The response from invoking the `GreeterEJB` is stored in a field `message` of the managed bean.
 5. The managed bean is annotated as `@SessionScoped`, so the same managed bean instance is used for the entire session.
 This ensures that the message is available when the page reloads and is displayed to the user.

 System requirements